-In the current meta of team fight oriented League of Legends where most top laners are chosen for their team fight potential and ability to make a massive difference in mid game objectives (think Kennen’s ultimate “Slicing Maelstrom” or Rumble’s “Equalizer”) There exists a champion with a different idea of how to win the game, that champion is Kayle.
+In the current meta of team fight oriented LoL where most top laners are chosen for their team fight potential and ability to make a massive difference in mid game objectives (think Kennen’s ultimate “Slicing Maelstrom” or Rumble’s “Equalizer”) There exists a champion with a different idea of how to win the game, that champion is Kayle.
 If you like the idea of becoming a raid boss who at a certain point of the game views the enemy jungler as a buff delivery system then Kayle might be the champion for you.

 In order to properly play Kayle, it is important that you really understand the limits of the champion that you are playing as well as how to properly play top lane in the first place this will be a crucial piece of this guide as it will ensure that no matter what ELO you are before reading this guide you should have no trouble climbing the ladder rank system.